 Project Value: $500,000

-- Having this property preserves one of the most unique collections of volcanic geo-thermal features in the United States.
+- This property preserves one of the most unique collections of volcanic geothermal features in the United States.

 - It cleans up an old mineral mine site

 - Protects geothermal features

 - Transfers last private land in Preserve to NPS

 - It will open this special area to the public